It can all be a little confusing can’t it?

 The good news… You CAN always count on indulging in some good ol’ Chips & Guac, and Salsa too!
 And in my opinion, you absolutely should!

-Vegetable Fajitas as safe.
+Vegetable Fajitas are safe.
 Corn tortillas are vegan (Almost always).
 Sometimes, just sometimes, flour tortillas contain traces of milk.
 Just ask.
 Also ask about vegan options for Burritos, if the rice has meat stock, it’s likely they can leave it out.
 Remember, you can often veganize tacos too.

 And just for fun, here’s a Mexican wildcard for you… Some tequila is vegan.
 But not all.